weixr18/MNIST-pytorch/README.md

 A command could be: train, test, summary, show
 A dataset_name could be: mnist, cifar-10
-A model_type could be: lenet, mlp1, mlp2, mlp3
+A model_type could be: lenet, mlp1, mlp2, mlp3, vit

 Example: